PhDuck/ALBlog/content/posts/Benchmarking-AL-code.md

 In a world where climate change is a reality and reducing one’s emission footprint, one could imagine optimizing for the lowest energy consumption, which is already an important factor in data center operations.

 # Writing a benchmark
-Let us imagine writing a simple micro-benchmark testing if a string matches the 24-hour format (hh:mm or h:mm), starting with the recently introduced “Regex” codeunit.
+Let us imagine writing a simple micro-benchmark testing if a string matches the 24-hour format ([h]h:mm), starting with the recently introduced “Regex” codeunit.
 ```AL
 trigger OnRun()
 begin